sliwhu/UWHousingTeam/TechnologyReview.md

 * Not ideal for grouped features as LASSO will select only one feature from a group of correlated features

 #### Principal Component Analysis
+PCA is dimensionality reduction method using Singular Value Decomposition of the data to project it to a lower dimensional space.

+pros:
+*